helloanh/dom-enlightenment-exercises/README.md

 + the textContent, innerText, and outerText while being read, will return all the text nodes contained within the selected node

+### 1.0 Using appendChild() and insertBefore() to add node Objects to the DOM

++  appendChild() - append a node or multiple nodes to the end of the child node(s) of the node the method is called on

++  if there is no child node, the node being appended will be the first child node